learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 end
 ```

-As you can see in the example above, the name parameter now holds a name, which
+As you can see in the example above, the `name` parameter now holds a name, which
-is being passed in as an argument in the invocation of.
+is being passed in as an argument its invocation.

 Arguments that are passed into methods create new _local_ variables that can be
 used within the _scope_ of the method.
-When you name an argument, you are
+We call these local variables _parameters_.
-defining what word you want to use to access that data, just like when you
+When you name an argument, you are defining what word you want to use to access
-create a variable.
-Arguments follow the same rules as local variables: they can
+that data, just like when you create a variable.
+Arguments follow the same rules
-be any word that starts with a lowercase letter and they should be as
+as local variables: they can be any word that starts with a lowercase letter and
-descriptive of the data as possible.
+they should be as descriptive of the data as possible.

 In our `#greeting_a_person` method example, we are saying: When you call the
 `#greeting_a_person` method with an argument of `"Maria"`, set a variable `name`